MohammedKamalAlsyd/TimJS/README.md

 - **Experiment Creation**: Enables users to set up controlled experiments for different time management strategies.
 - **Intervention Tracking**: Monitors user responses to interventions like time limits and notifications.
-- **Effectiveness Analysis**: Evaluates the impact of these strategies on productivity and distraction reduction.
+- **Effectiveness Analysis**: Evaluate the impact of these strategies on productivity and distraction reduction.

 ## Additional Features